dede67/FillBD2/README.md

-The full documentation is available at my [homepage](http://dede67.bplaced.net/PhythonScripte/fillBD2/fillBD2.html)
+The full documentation (in german language) is available at my [homepage](http://dede67.bplaced.net/PhythonScripte/fillBD2/fillBD2.html).